 The passive recordings donated by BP are from 29 hours February 15, 2004 and 14 hours January 19, 2005.
 Of the former, some 7 hours was lost due to a failed disk-drive.
-The most likely teleseismic arrival recordable at the array, as determined by query of the National Earthquake Information Center event catalog, arrived approximately 5 hours after the last records available.
+The most likely teleseismic arrival recordable at the array, as determined by query of the National Earthquake Information Center event catalog2, arrived approximately 5 hours after the last records available.
 Of the 2300 4C stations, this work uses the hydrophone measurement from each location.
-The data are sampled at 0.004 ms, and written as contiguous files between 12-20 s long.
-Figure 3.3 shows an example of the character of most of the data.
+The data are sampled at 0.004 s, and written as contiguous files between 12-20 s long.
+Figure 3.3 shows 12 s of data from a single receiver.
+The ten traces are contiguous 1.2 s sections from the total 12 s record.
+Therefore, both the vertical and horizontal axes are time in seconds.
+Figure 3.4 shows an example of the character of most of the data.
 The traces are balanced against each other, but are otherwise raw recordings.
-Scanning through a subset of the raw data, I was not able to identify clear events.
+Scanning through much of the raw data, I was not able to identify clear events.
 Most of the raw data look like incoherent noise, but I found several interesting features that will be explored below.